Justin Brannan

 Justin Lee Brannan (born October 14, 1978) is an American politician and musician.
-A Democrat, he is the current New York City Councilmember for the 43rd district, based in Bay Ridge, Brooklyn.
+A Democrat, he is the current New York City Councilmember for the 47th district, based in Bay Ridge, Brooklyn.
 A former musician, he was a founding member of the New York City hardcore bands Indecision and Most Precious Blood.

 Personal life

+Brannan attended Xaverian High School in Bay Ridge, Brooklyn.
+He studied journalism and mass media at Fordham University and the College of Staten Island.

 Brannan is an outspoken vegetarian and animal welfare advocate.
 A Third Degree Master Freemason, Brannan founded the Bay Ridge Democrats, an active Democratic political club based in southwest Brooklyn.
 In 2012 he was named one of the "New York City Rising Stars: 40 Under 40" by City & State newspaper for his work as Director of Communications and Legislative Affairs for New York City Councilman Vincent Gentile.

 Brannan is married to artist and educator Leigh Jewel Holliday.
-The couple were married in the lobby of Bear Stearns where they met as employees.
+The couple were married in the lobby of Bear Stearns, where they met as employees.
 Brannan and Holliday opened a fine art school for children in Bay Ridge called The Art Room.

-Brannan attended Xaverian High School in Bay Ridge, Brooklyn.
-He studied journalism and mass media at Fordham University and College of Staten Island.
-He has worked for Bank of New York and Bankers Trust.
-He later worked as a commercial announcer for WNEW-FM, where he was the de facto shop steward for the American Federation of Television and Radio Artists.
-While at WNEW, Brannan represented and defended the interests of his fellow employees and advocated to get all union employees retroactively paid for decades of overtime work on weekends and overnights.

 Career

 Music career

 Before entering politics, Justin Brannan was a hardcore punk guitarist for the bands Indecision from 1993 to 2000 and Most Precious Blood from 2000 onwards.
 Both bands were known for their outspoken commitment to social justice and vegetarianism.
 The band’s messages focused on social justice, human rights, environmentalism, relationships, individuality and espousing straight-edge views against drugs, alcohol and promiscuous sex.

 Indecision is widely known for their song "Hallowed be Thy Name".
-The song features a lyric ("For Those I Love I Will Sacrifice") wrote by Brannan when he was sixteen years old that fans across the world have turned into a tattoo.
+The song features a lyric ("For Those I Love I Will Sacrifice") written by Brannan when he was sixteen years old that fans across the world have turned into a tattoo.
 Most famously, an image of the tattoo was seen on the ribs of a 19-year-old US Army infantryman named Kyle Hockenberry being treated in a medevac helicopter following an explosion that cost him both of his legs and one arm.
 The photo was taken for a military newspaper and won photographer Laura Rauch an award from the Society of Professional Journalists.
 Brannan also works closely with the 9/11 Stephen Siller Tunnel to Towers Foundation commemorating the heroes of 9/11 and "Building for America’s Bravest", a program that constructs Smart Homes for military returning home with devastating injuries.

 Brannan also founded the deathgrind band Caninus, known for using two dogs as vocalists.